LLNL/RAJA/docs/sphinx/tutorial.rst

    \mathcal{E}  = \sqrt{ \sum^{N}_{i} \sum^{N}_{j} \left( u_{ij}^{k+1} - u_{i,j}^{k} \right)^2 } > tol

 Each update may be viewed as a stencil computation.
 In our example we take the intial guess :math:`\mathcal{u_{i,j}^0}` to be zero for all :math:`(i,j)`.
-As the solution to the equation is zero we only apply the stencil compuation to interior nodes.
+As the solution to the equation is zero on the boundary we only apply the stencil compuation to interior nodes.
 Pictorally, for each node on a grid (black) we carryout a weighted sum using four neighboring points (blue)

 .. image:: figures/jacobi.png